Meghana-PS07/HR_Atrrition_Analysis_Project_Meghana_PS/README.md

 ________________________________________
  Key Insights
 1. High Early Attrition
-1.1.
 A significant proportion (~35–40%) of employees who leave the company do so within their first year of employment.
-1.2.
-Indicates onboarding and early engagement challenges.

 2. Impact of Overtime
-2.1.
 Employees working frequent overtime show a much higher attrition rate compared to those with balanced workloads.

-3. Salary Band & Attrition
+4. Salary Band & Attrition
-3.1.
-Lower salary bands have the highest attrition, especially in entry-level roles, suggesting compensation is a strong driver of turnover.
+Lower salary bands have the highest attrition, especially in entry-level roles, suggesting compensation is a strong driver.

-4. Job Satisfaction
+6. Job Satisfaction
-4.1.
 Departments with low job satisfaction scores (e.g., Sales, Technical roles) report higher attrition compared to those with higher satisfaction (e.g., R&D, HR).

-5. Tenure & Attrition
+8. Tenure & Attrition
-5.1.
 	Attrition is highest among employees with less than 2 years tenure, then decreases significantly for those with >5 years in the company.

-6. Demographics
+10. Demographics
-6.1.
 Younger employees (<30) and single employees tend to leave at higher rates compared to older, married employees.
 ________________________________________
  Recommendations
 1. Strengthen Onboarding & Mentorship
-1.1.
 Implement structured onboarding and mentorship programs to improve retention in the first 12 months.

-2. Workload & Overtime Management
+3. Workload & Overtime Management
-2.1.
 Monitor overtime closely; adopt workload-balancing policies to reduce burnout.

-3. Review Compensation Strategy
+5. Review Compensation Strategy
-3.1.
 Reassess salary structures in lower bands to improve competitiveness and reduce pay-related attrition.

-4. Focus on Employee Engagement
+7. Focus on Employee Engagement
-4.1.
 Conduct regular satisfaction surveys, particularly in high-turnover departments (e.g., Sales, Technical), and act on feedback.

-5. Retention Programs for Young Talent
+9. Retention Programs for Young Talent
-5.1.
 Introduce career development pathways, training, and early promotions to reduce attrition among younger employees.

-6. Data-Driven HR Strategy
+11. Data-Driven HR Strategy
-6.1.
 	Continuously track KPIs such as attrition rate by tenure, salary band, and job role to proactively address emerging issues.